Christmas Trees Present Potential Fire Hazards—Enjoy Them with Care and Caution

-For many households, Christmas trees are as much a staple of the holiday season as eggnog on grocery store shelves.
-But for all the joy they bring, it’s important to remember that Christmas trees are large combustible items that present potential fire hazards in the home.
-Fire departments responded to an annual average of 160 home structure fires caused by Christmas trees between 2014 and 2018, resulting in $10 million in direct property damage.
+For all the joy and beauty Christmas trees bring, it’s important to remember that they are large combustible items that present potential fire hazards in the home.
+Fire departments responded to an annual average of 160 home structure fires caused by Christmas trees between 2016 and 2020, resulting in two civilian deaths, 11 civilian injuries, and $12 million in direct property damage.

-Fires involving fresh Christmas trees tend to be more common than those involving artificial ones.
-Fresh Christmas trees dry out over time, making them more flammable the longer they’re in the home.
-As this video shows, a dried-out Christmas tree will burn much more quickly than a well-watered tree:
+Fires involving fresh Christmas trees tend to be more common than artificial tree fires.
+That’s in part because fresh Christmas trees dry out over time, making them more flammable the longer they’re in the home; a dried-out Christmas tree will burn much more quickly than a well-watered one.

 Our Christmas tree safety tip sheet offers tips and recommendations for safely enjoying Christmas trees this season.
-Following are some of the key reminders:
+Following are some key reminders:

-- For a fresh tree, cut 2” from the base of the trunk before placing it in the stand.
-Add water to the tree stand daily to keep them well hydrated.
+- For a fresh tree, cut 2 inches (5 cm) from the base of the trunk before placing it in the stand.
+Add water daily to keep the tree well hydrated.

-- Trees should be placed at least three feet away from any heat source, like fireplaces, radiators, candles, heat vents or lights.
+- Trees should be placed at least 3 feet (1 m) away from any heat source, such as fireplaces, radiators, candles, heat vents, or lights.

 - Make sure the tree is not blocking an exit, such as a door or window.

 - Ensure that decorative lights are in good working order and used in accordance with the manufacturer’s instructions.